decentralized-identity/sidetree/docs/protocol.md

 -  RecoveryPatch: JSON patch specifying a new recovery public key.
 The patch can optionally identify old primary public key(s) and include new primary public key(s).
 -  Signature: Signature with the recovery secret key (corresponding to the recovery public key stored in the latest version associated with the DID).

-If the operation is successful, it applies the provided JSON patch to the version of the DID document identified.
+If the operation is successful, it applies the provided JSON patch to the version of the DID Document identified.

 > NOTE: The recovery patch must contain a fresh recovery public key.
 It is crucial to not release the recovery secret key, or to sign any predetermined message to prove its knowledge, a i.e., to have a non-replayable recovery mechanism.
 Otherwise, the system is exposed to man-in-the-middle vulnerability, where a malicious party can replace the new recovery public key in the recovery patch with her his own public key.
 > - The recovery key of a DID can only be rotated through a recover op.
 If the primary secret key is lost or compromised, the owner can change it to a new pair through Recover op.
 If the owner loses the recovery key, but still has access to her primary key, she can invoke the Delete op to delete her DID.
 However, if the owner’s recovery key gets compromised, then she loses complete control of her DID.